News Archive 2020

 First international assessment of the protection state of mostly ‘untouched’ forests in Europe › more

-15.09.2020 | Research, TOP NEWS, Media Release
+15.09.2020 | TOP NEWS, Research, Media Release

 A young chimpanzee feeds on seed pods in the Issa valley, Tanzania.
 (Picture: R. Drummond-Clarke/GMERC)